Prispajer/rigba-game-store/README.md

 </div>

 # Introduction
 **RIGBA** is a modern and functional web application that combines a game database with an online store experience.
-It utilizes live data from APIs and features a REST API architecture with services, interfaces, and classes.
-The application also incorporates React, React hooks, and Custom hooks.
+It utilizes live data from APIs and features a **REST API architecture with services, interfaces, and classes**.
+The application also incorporates **React, React hooks, Custom hooks and including Dependency Injection (DI)**.

 # Environments
 - **Local Version**: Provides full functionality but requires downloading and running the app locally.